(Bio-)Statistician / Epidemiologist / Mathematician (gn*) Multi-Omics-Based Survival Analyses

 For inquiries, please contact: Prof. Dr. Christina Lill, +49 (0)251 83-57101, christina.lill@uni-muenster.de

-Apply now via our career portal by 08 April 2026.
+Apply now via our career portal.

-▼ More Information
+▼ Further Information

 Albert-Schweitzer-Campus 1 | 48149 Münster | www.ukm.de